Robust Learning Rate Selection for Stochastic Optimization via Splitting Diagnostic: Experiments

-{\bf Residual neural networks (ResNets).} For ResNets, we consider a 18-layer ResNet\footnote{More details can be found in \url{https://pytorch.org/docs/stable/torchvision/models.html}.} and evaluate it on the CIFAR-10 dataset \citep{krizhevsky2009learning}.
-We use the initial learning rates $\eta \in \{\num{1e-3}, \num{1e-2}, \num{1e-1}\}$ for SGD and SplitSGD and $\eta \in \{\num{3e-5}, \num{3e-4}, \num{3e-3}\}$ for Adam, and also consider the SGD procedure with manual decay that consists in setting $\eta = \num{1e-1}$ and then decreasing it by a factor $10$ at epoch $150$ and $250$.
-In the third panel of Figure \ref{experiment_deep_learning} we clearly see a classic behavior for SplitSGD.
-The averaging after the diagnostics makes the test accuracy peak, but the improvement is only momentary is the learning rate is not decreased.
+{\bf Residual neural networks (ResNets) on Cifar-10.} We consider a 18-layer ResNet\footnote{More details at \url{https://pytorch.org/docs/stable/torchvision/models.html}.} and evaluate it on the CIFAR-10 dataset \citep{krizhevsky2009learning}.
+We use the initial learning rates $\eta \in \{\num{1e-3}, \num{1e-2}, \num{1e-1}\}$ for SGD and SplitSGD, $\eta \in \{\num{1e-2}, \num{1e-1}\}$ for FDR and $\eta \in \{\num{3e-5}, \num{3e-4}, \num{3e-3}\}$ for Adam, and also consider the SGD procedure with manual decay that consists in setting $\eta = \num{1e-1}$ and then decreasing it by a factor $10$ at epoch $150$ and $250$.
+For consistency, we set the batch size to $128$ across all models.
+In the second panel of Figure \ref{experiment_deep_learning} we see a classic behavior for SplitSGD.
+The averaging after the diagnostics makes the test accuracy peak, but the improvement is only momentary as the learning rate is not decreased.
 When the decay happens, the peak is maintained and the fluctuations get smaller.
-We can see that SplitSGD, with both initial learning rate $\eta = \num{1e-2}$ and $\eta = \num{1e-1}$ is better than both SGD and Adam and achieves the same final test accuracy of the manually tuned method in less epochs.
-In Appendix \ref{appendix_more_experiments_DL} we see a very similar result obtained with the neural network VGG19.
+We can see that SplitSGD, with both initial learning rate $\eta = \num{1e-2}$ and $\eta = \num{1e-1}$ is better than both SGD and Adam and that one setting achieves the same final test accuracy of the manually tuned method in less epochs.
+The FDR method is showing excellent performance when $\eta = 0.01$ and a worse result when $\eta = 0.1$.
+In Appendix \ref{appendix_more_experiments_DL} we see a similar plot obtained with the neural network VGG19.

+{\bf Residual neural networks (ResNets) on Cifar-100.} To show the performance of SplitSGD on a more complex classification task, we have also evaluated 18-layer ResNet on the CIFAR-100 dataset.
+Here we only compared SplitSGD with SGD and Adam, and for all considered $\eta \in \{\num{5e-3}, \num{1e-2}, \num{3e-1}, \num{1e-1}\}$.
+As with CIFAR-10, we set the batch size to $128$ across all models.
+In the third panel of \ref{experiment_deep_learning} we reported the two best runs for each method, and from those we can see that SplitSGD is able to achieve a higher peak accuracy compared to the other methods.
+Here the Splitting Diagnostic appears to work slightly better when $\eta = 0.01$, but also for $\eta = 0.1$ we can see at the very end that the method stabilizes to a higher test accuracy than the competitors.